 In order to be licensed to practice law in a particular state you must pass that state’s licensing or “bar” exam.
 Most of the courses you took in your first year are covered on bar exams across the country.
 However there are additional subjects that are covered on the bar exam that are not required courses, but that students are strongly encouraged to take as electives.
 For the California Bar, these courses include:

-- Community Property (2 or 3 credits)
+- Community Property (3 credits)

-- Constitutional Law II (3 or 4 credits)
+- Constitutional Law II (3 credits)

 - Corporations (4 credits)

 - California Civil Procedure (3 credits) – occasionally offered

 - Business Associations – not regularly offered